 The Start Structure section of Build Structure adds new atoms or molecules independent of any pre-existing atoms.
 See also: open, angle, torsion

-The peptide can be added to an existing molecule model or generated as a new model with a specified name.
+Clicking Apply adds the atom(s) with the specified Residue name, in either an existing molecule model or a new model with a specified name.

 Clicking Apply brings up another dialog for specifying backbone φ (phi) and ψ (psi) angles and other parameters.
 One or more rows can be chosen with the mouse and Set to values either entered manually or supplied for various types of secondary structure: